Florismart/Xamarin.Fontwesome/README.md

 Fontwesome
 =============

 Fontysfaction is an Open Source Xamarin iOS library that allows developers to easily create applications with custom fonts.
-Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.
+Feel free to use it all you want in your iOS apps provided that you cite this project and include the license in your app.

 ![Screenshot](https://raw.githubusercontent.com/Florismart/Xamarin.Fontwesome/master/screen-app.png)